 Purchased wind skirting is often insulated, and comes in ten-foot lengths.
 Wind skirting is fastened to the RV with snaps.
 This means you will need to install the snaps onto the body of your RV.

 Purchased wind skirting can also be quite expensive.
 The ten-foot lengths typically cost anywhere from $80-100 each.
 Covering a 30′ RV could cost close to $800 or more.

 You can make vinyl or canvass wind skirting yourself.
 However, this can quickly become a bigger and more expensive DIY project than originally thought.
 You may need a sewing machine and tools to apply grommets and snaps.

 Many people improvise RV wind skirting with rolls of Reflectix.
 However, you will also need to improvise a way to keep the Reflectix in place, especially in windy areas.
 You might try painter’s tape, which will peel off easily when you’re ready to roll.

 Other skirting options are plywood, foam insulation board and hay bales.
 These solid options are best if you plan to stay in one spot for months at a time.

-On the other hand, foam insulation board is easier to work with.
+On the other hand, the foam insulation board is easier to work with.
 It’s also inexpensive.
-Unfortunately, foam insulation board will begin to deteriorate out in the elements.
+Unfortunately, the foam insulation board will begin to deteriorate out in the elements.